-A warm handoff is the process of transitioning a patient with a substance use disorder from an intercept point, such as an emergency department, to a treatment provider once the patient is stable.1
+Warm handoff is a process of transitioning a patient with a SUD from an intercept point, such as an emergency department, to medical treatment, peer support, or other care or services.

-Warm handoff interventions and mobile medical services are critical tools for healthcare providers and community organizations to use in helping drug overdose survivors start on a path to treatment and recovery.
+Warm handoff interventions and community paramedicine programs are critical tools for healthcare providers and community organizations to cover gaps in healthcare services for individuals with substance use disorders (SUDs).

 This website is a resource for stakeholders interested in the use of warm handoff and community paramedicine programs to help people with SUDs.

 Community paramedicine is a model of community-based healthcare, in which state-licensed emergency medical service (EMS) professionals work in expanded roles to connect people who need health care or other services to resources outside of a hospital emergency department.
 Community paramedics can play a key role in local mental health and SUD infrastructures.